wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/auto-configured-gatewayservice.md

 ### Key Features:

-1. **Out-of-the-box Targeting:** The JavaScript SDK now includes built-in targeting options, such as location and user agent (UA), without needing additional configuration.
+1. **Out-of-the-box Targeting** : The JavaScript SDK now includes built-in targeting options, such as location and user agent (UA), without needing additional configuration.
 This means you don't have to manually set up complex segmentation rules.
-2. **Faster Performance** : By eliminating the intermediate gateway service, the SDK fetches data from DACDN directly, reducing network latency and improving page load times, making it ideal for client-side use cases where speed and responsiveness are crucial.
+2. **Faster Performance** : In the past, the SDK had to contact a gateway service to evaluate user segments before fetching data.
+With the new setup, the SDK communicates directly with VWO's DACDN (Delivery and Content Distribution Network), which handles segmentation and evaluation in real time.
+This significantly reduces delays and improves performance.

 ### UseCase